Research Interests and Projects

 Research Projects Currently in Progress

-This project involves the design of an integrated CMOS driver for
+This project involves the design of a compact driving system for

 Algorithms for circuit modeling and analysis